amc5dg/Run-Faster/readme2.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/Usain-Bolt3.jpg "Running Really Fast")

-For this project, I decided to look at how long it takes for the human body to adjust to running.
-I figured the simplest way to track running fitness was on a track because a track has a fixed distance and is flat.
-In addition, without having to worry about traffic, trail conditions, or starting and stopping, the runner gets to focus on the run rather than other environmental factors.
+For this project, I decided to look at how long it takes the human body to adjust to running.
+I figured the simplest way to measure this was to look at people running on a track.
+A track is flat and 400 meters long and in addition the runner doesn't have to worry about traffic, trail conditions, or starting and stopping at stoplights, etc.

 The data used for this project comes from Strava, "the social network for athletes".
-Because people have to take the time to register on Strava, it is somewhat likely that these runners are interested in some level of fitness improvement rather than just fitness tracking.
+Because people have to take the time to register on Strava, it is reasonable to assume that these runners are interested in some level of fitness improvement rather than just fitness tracking.
 And since my aim is to determine when a runners' body has adapted to a higher level of running fitness, this makes an ideal place to find data.
-This data comes specifically from the Kezar Stadium track in Golden Gate Park, San Francisco.
-Since this is a professional sporting arena, the atmosphere might also give runners' some extra 'oompf' to go a little faster (see the top picture).
+This project looks at the Kezar Stadium track in Golden Gate Park, San Francisco.
+This track was chosen because of the high density of Strava running usage (determined from Strava's heatmap) and since this is a professional sporting arena, the atmosphere might also give runners some extra 'oompf' to go a little faster (see the top picture).

 ## What does a change in my 'running fitness level' look like?

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/out%2Bof%2Bshape%2Bfunny.jpeg "Picture of Minion going to gym")

-The easiest way to think about this is to look at a distribution of your times.
-For example suppose you go out and run 6 laps on the track a few times a week.
-The first 50 laps you might complete your laps in 100 seconds each.
-But what about the next 100 laps?
-As you run more laps, your body adapts and gets more efficients, and then boom you're running those next 100 laps 10 seconds faster.
+Since we are probably feeling a little different each tie we go out for a run, it makes sense to think about our fitness level as a distribution.
+For example suppose you go out and run 5 laps on the track a few times a week.
+The first 10 sessions you might complete your laps in about 100 seconds each.
+But what about the next 10 sessions laps?
+The assumption is that the more laps you run (yes this is oversimplified), eventually your body will adapt and beome stronger.
+What this means is that the runner would see a shift in their distribution.

-## How can we determine if we've improved?
+## Building a Model

-In order to detect a change in our running fitness level, we want to see if the distributions of my split times change after some number of laps.
-This was done using probabilistic prgramming in Python's pymc3 library.
+In order to detect a change in our running fitness level, we want to see if the distributions shifts after some number of laps.
+This type of problem is called switchpoint detection.
+This was done using probabilistic programming with Python's pymc3 library.

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/pymc3.png "pymc3 logo")

-To give a visual example of what a change in someone's fitness would look like consider the following plot of their lap times:
+Suppose a runner runs around the track 70 times and their lap times look like this:

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/data_sim.png "sample data")

-As we can see, it looks like there might be a point where his/her completion times have dropped to a lower sustained level.
-But this is just what are eyes are telling us.
-We can use an MCMC algorithm to 'prove' that this person is in fact better.
+It looks like the runners' times got noticable quicker after ~40 laps.

-Let's set up our model.
+Using the above runner, let's set up our model.

-We have three parameters parameters that we are interest in finding the distributions of:
+We have three parameters that we are interest in:

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/CodeCogsEqn%20(2).gif "equation 1")

+Since we are using a Bayesian framework we first need to assign a prior distribtion to each parameter.

-Here we randomly assign where his/her leveling up might occur:
+Here we randomly assign where his/her switchpoint might occur using a discrete uniform distribution:

 ```python
 with runner_model:
   switchpoint = DiscreteUniform('switchpoint',lower=0, upper=attempts)
 ```

 Here we specify a distribution for his/her split times.
-Since the times they can run is mostly likely normally distributed [add caveats an further details about this here ex) 'this may be overly simplistic'].
-However; since life happens when we are out running (like seeing a friend out and about and stopping to have a chat but forgetting that you're on the clock), there is a highlikelihood that outliers may occur.
+Since the times they can run is mostly likely normally distributed .
+However; since life happens when we are out running (like seeing a friend out and about and stopping to have a chat but forgetting that you're on the clock), there is a high likelihood that outliers may occur.
 So we fit the model with a Student T distribution instead to account for this:

 ```python
 with runner_model: